-Multivitamins: Can you take too much?
+Can you take too many multivitamins?

 In most cases, multivitamins won’t be harmful.
 But sometimes, taking large doses of certain nutrients can have serious side effects.

-If you have too much of a water-soluble vitamin, like vitamin C or B vitamins, your body will flush the excess out so it will rarely be harmful.
+If you have too much of a water-soluble vitamin, like vitamin C or B vitamins, your body will flush the excess out, so it will rarely be harmful.
 But mega-doses can potentially cause issues.
 For example, too much vitamin C supplement can cause diarrhoea and too much vitamin B7 can cause liver damage.

 In the case of fat-soluble vitamins, these can build up in your body — potentially causing harmful side effects.
 For example, too much vitamin A over many years might affect your bones and increase your risk of fractures as you age.
 Or taking too much while pregnant can harm your unborn baby.